hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250814087v1-fm4npp-a-scaling-foundation-model-for-nuclear-and-particle-physics.md

 ---
 layout: default
-title: FM4NPP: A Scaling Foundation Model for Nuclear and Particle Physics
+title: "FM4NPP: A Scaling Foundation Model for Nuclear and Particle Physics"
 ---

 # FM4NPP: A Scaling Foundation Model for Nuclear and Particle Physics